bbcnt/AMT_REST/README.md

 Well, yes, but you shouldn't.
 Again, using the [issue](https://github.com/bbcnt/AMT_REST/issues) option would be the way to go.

+> My database is empty

+Well, the content of the database (except for the tables) only survives the execution of the application (drop and create clause).
+So it's normal, to get values again, run the WebServletTest with /test

 > Nothing is working, what the hell?

 In this case, let's try a few things.
 First, login into the GlassFish admin console :